Yellow-spotted keelback

-India, Myanmar, Thailand, China, West Malaysia, Laos, Cambodia, Vietnam, Indonesia (Sumatra, Java, and Kalimantan), Bangladesh Its type locality is: Island of Hong Kong (Hong Kong) and Canton River?, China.
+Thailand, Myanmar, China, West Malaysia, Laos, Cambodia, Vietnam, and Bangladesh.
+Its type locality is: Island of Hong Kong (Hong Kong) and Canton River?, China.

-IUCN includes Taiwan in the range of F. flavipunctata, but excludes India, Malaysia, and Indonesia.
+IUCN includes Taiwan in the range of F. flavipunctata, but excludes Malaysia and Bangladesh.

 F. f. schnurrenbergeri of Nepal is now considered an independent species, Fowlea schnurrenbergeri.

 Habitat and behaviour

 F. flavipunctata is a semiaquatic snake that occurs in slow rivers and streams, marshes, swamps, ponds, and lakes.
 It thrives also in wet human-modified habitats, including rice fields and ditches.
 It feeds on fish and frogs.
 It is diurnal.

 Relations with humans

 F. flavipunctata is exploited in parts of its range to support snake farms and pigs and for use in snake wine.